How do I correctly declare expenses on a home loan application?

 Buyers

-A guide to determine how much house I can afford
+A guide to determine how much house you can afford

 Buying a home is both exciting and stressful - determined by an infinite number of factors that vary depending on the lifestyle you want or the needs you have.
 However, everyone’s journey starts at the same place - how much you can afford to spend on a home.